 16. Unintended effects due to genetic modification may be subdivided into two groups: those that are "predictable" and those that are "unexpected".
 Many unintended effects are largely predictable based on knowledge of the inserted trait and its metabolic connections or of the site of insertion.
 Due to the expanding information on plant genome and the increased specificity in terms of genetic materials introduced through recombinant-DNA techniques compared with other forms of plant breeding, it may become easier to predict unintended effects of a particular modification.
-Molecular biological and biochemical techniques can also be used to analyse potential changes at the level of gene transcription and message translation that could lead to unintended effects.
+Molecular biological and biochemical techniques can also be used to analyse potential changes at the level of gene transcription and message reproductive technologies currently in use.
+Unintended effects may be deleterious, beneficial, or neutral with respect to the health of the animal or the safety of the foods derived from the animal.
+Unintended effects in recombinant-DNA animal may also arise through the insertion of DNA sequences and/or they may arise through subsequent conventional breeding of the recombinant-DNA animal.
+Safety assessment should include data and information to reduce the possibility that a food derived from a recombinant-DNA animal would have an unexpected, adverse effect on human health.